 "Most new electric grid expansion projects big and small usually require new transformers, and there are a number of key points to consider when purchasing new transformers.
 For transformers in service, it is critical that those who are responsible for these assets understand how to get the most out of their equipment and recognize the warning signs when action needs to be taken," Griesacker said.
 "The power grid infrastructure is aging, not only in North America but around the world.
 For example, Europe is living with this reality also.
 Transformers are one piece of equipment that ages with use and time and there are a large number of older transformers that will need continued maintenance and will eventually need to be replaced."

-Griesacker brings everyday experiences to his seminars.
+Griesacker brings everyday experiences to his presentations.
 He routinely performs transformer factory inspections as a transformer engineer at Doble, including coil, core assembly, pre-processing, and pre-tanking inspections.
 He witnesses factory acceptance testing as well as various special factory inspections.
 He is also involved in factory and field failure root-cause analysis studies that help him understand the problems that are encountered and what can go wrong, which bring an element of practical experience to the discussions.
 Griesacker is part of Doble's team of transformer experts who are able to draw on their collective knowledge and global experience thanks to their backgrounds working in or managing transformer manufacturing operations.

 "We conduct transformer condition assessment studies of new and aged transformers, which give us a broad understanding on how transformers age with years of service and the problems that may be encountered," he said.